quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Materials-Science-and-Engineering-An-Introduction/msei_part04_ATOMIC_BONDING.md

 Background context explaining the concept.
 The mechanical stiffness of a material is related to the shape of its force-versus-interatomic separation curve.
 A steeper slope indicates higher stiffness, while shallower slopes indicate more flexible materials.
 :p How does the shape of the force-versus-interatomic separation curve relate to a material's mechanical properties?
 ??x
 The shape of the force-versus-interatomic separation curve determines how stiff or flexible a material is.
-A steep slope at the \( r = r_0 \) position on the curve indicates high stiffness (or modulus of elasticity), while shallower slopes indicate more flexible materials. x??
+A steep slope at the $r = r_0$ position on the curve indicates high stiffness (or modulus of elasticity), while shallower slopes indicate more flexible materials. x??

 ---